Teaching English and Living in South Korea

-God love the infrastructure that came with the Olympics.
+The infrastructure that came with the Olympics is a blessing.
 All the subway lines have signs in English and there are tourist information offices in the major subway stations like Gangnam and Itaewon.

-Once you are outside of the big cities Korea is still very agricultural.
-My first trip to Korea started with my flying into Seoul and hopping on a bus that took me four hours across what I thought was another planet -- just rice paddies and agricultural land all around.
-At first you will definitely feel a little out of place.
-Don’t let that worry you though; as I said, Koreans are extremely friendly and will try to help you even if they can’t speak a word of English.
+Once outside of the big cities, Korea is still very agricultural.
+My first trip to Korea started by flying into Seoul and hopping on a bus that took four hours across what I thought was another planet—just rice paddies and agricultural fields everywhere.
+At first, you will definitely feel a little out of place.
+Don’t let that worry you though; as I said, Koreans are extremely friendly and will try to help you out even if they can’t speak a word of English.

-There are a lot of great places to hike in Korea, and since it only takes about seven hours to get from the top to the bottom of Korea, all are relatively easy to access.
-One of the most famous national parks is Seoraksan and it is well worth the trip to get there.
-It is absolutely beautiful and the hiking is great.
-I wouldn’t recommend going on a weekend as it will be chock full of people and that will detract from the natural beauty and serenity that could be yours if your time it right.
-There are many great national parks scattered around South Korea and it is a great way to get out of the city, get some exercise, and enjoy all that nature has to offer.
+There are a many great places to hike in Korea.
+Since it only takes about seven hours to get from the top to the bottom of Korea, all are relatively easy to access.
+One of the most famous national parks is Seoraksan, and it is well worth the trip.
+It is absolutely beautiful, and the hiking is great.
+I wouldn’t recommend going on a weekend as it will be chock full of people You want to avoid detracting from the natural beauty and serenity that could be yours if the time it right.
+There are many great national parks scattered around South Korea, and it is a great way to escape busy city life, get some exercise, and enjoy all that nature has to offer.

-Korean food sometimes gets a bad rap, but I think it is because there is a lot of fast food done Korean style that is not so great.
+Korean food sometimes gets a bad rap from some, but I think it is because there is a lot of fast food done Korean style that is not so great.
 These little mom and pop restaurants can be found just about anywhere and have pretty much a set fare menu.
 They offer cheap, quick, and fairly tasty meals.

 Real traditional Korean food is absolutely great.
 The best food I had in Korea was when I went with Koreans or people who had been there for a while and had worked it out.
 It takes a little time and effort to find it, but when you do you will leave smiling with a belly-full of goodness.